mullummer/racecenter/README.md

 app-2025.js uses the group data.
 I assume the group data is linked to the GPS of the motards.
 So, it's less usefull but better than nothing
 The segments don't work yet, I can make them work.
-But also not very useful when it's linked to a motard
+But also not very useful when it's linked to a motard.

+# Update 2025 2

+There is some data. gps location and speed.
+I've made a version app-by-distance.js
+It uses a csv from the racecenter to calculate the distance to the finish by finding the closest route point.
+Keep testing the original app.js, I expect they'll fix it soon